List of skyscrapers by floor area

+Tower A1 of SAS iTower, currently the world's largest skyscraper by floor area.

-Azabudai Hills Mori JP Tower, currently the world's largest skyscraper by floor area.
+Azabudai Hills Mori JP Tower, currently the world's second-largest skyscraper by floor area.

 This list of skyscrapers by floor area includes the largest skyscrapers in the world, measured in square meters (m^{2}) and square feet (sq ft).
 To qualify as a skyscraper, a structure must be self-supporting, without relying on tension cables or external supports for stability, and must reach a minimum height of 150 meters (492 feet).
 Furthermore, at least 50% of its height must consist of habitable floor space.
 Structures such as communication and observation towers—like Tokyo Skytree, the CN Tower, or the Eiffel Tower—are categorized as non-building structures and are therefore excluded from this article (see list of tallest buildings and structures).